(Click on images to enlarge)

-Sculpture class at Otis Art Institute, 1924: Instructor Harold Swartz in center; continuing right: Ruth Sowden, who encouraged Harris to discover Frank Lloyd Wright; Viola Kepler (model); George Stanley (future designer of the "Oscar"statuette; Clive Delbridge (Harris's client for his first building, the Lowe house); and Harwell Hamilton Harris.
+Sculpture class at Otis Art Institute, 1924: Third from left, Pasquale Giovanni Napolitano, continuing right, Instructor Harold Swartz in center; Ruth Sowden, who encouraged Harris to discover Frank Lloyd Wright; Viola Kepler (model); George Stanley (future designer of the "Oscar"statuette; Clive Delbridge (Harris's client for his first building, the Lowe house); and Harwell Hamilton Harris.
 (From Harwell Hamilton Harris by Lisa Germany, p.
 17).

 Meanwhile another Otis student told Harris about Richard Neutra's Jardinette Apartments then under construction in Hollywood.
 Noting the architect's address on the project sign, Harris went to Schindler's Kings Road House where he received another indoctrination in modern architecture and met both Schindler and Neutra.
 Ironically, it was Wright's Wasmuth Portfolio that also influenced both Schindler and Neutra to emigrate to the United States to meet Wright and begin their brilliant careers.
 Neutra, needing help at the time, convinced the impressionable Harris that he would learn much more by going to work for him and taking night classes than he ever would in college.
 He canceled his plans for Berkeley and immediately started working in the Schindler House drafting room on completing the finishing touches on the working drawings of the Lovell Health House.
 (McCoy SG).